ijlyttle/projthis/README.md

     examples](https://github.com/r-lib/actions/tree/master/examples) to
     install R, then to install and cache the dependencies
-  - **you will need to modify** your project’s copy of this template to tell Actions how to build and deploy your project
+  - **you will need to modify** your project’s copy of this template to tell Actions:
+      - what triggers a run
+      - how to build your project
+      - how to deploy your project

 ## Installation